hjjpku/Attention_in_Graph/README.md

 * We provide all datasets that have been mentioned in the paper for testing.

 * We provide shell scripts, for training baseline , AttPool-G and AttPool-L models with 10- fold cross validation on datasets, respectively.
-For example, to train AttPool-G on the NCI1 dataset, please  run `./run_attpool_global_nci1.sh`.
+For example, to train AttPool-G on the NCI1 dataset, please  run the shell script `./run_attpool_global_nci1.sh`.
+* You can find the shell scripts for different datasets in the direcotry ./script

 ## If you find our work useful, please consider citing: